Edward Seymour, Lord Beauchamp: Marriage and children

 Edward married Honora Rogers, a daughter of Sir Richard Rogers (c.
 1527 – 1605) of Bryanston, Dorset, a knight of the shire for Dorset in 1572, by his wife Cecilia Luttrell, daughter of Sir Andrew Luttrell (1484–1538), feudal baron of Dunster of Dunster Castle in Somerset.
 Honora was the sister of Andrew Rogers (died c.
-1599), MP, of Bryanstone, who earlier had married (as his second wife) Lord Beauchamp's aunt Lady Mary Seymour (born 1552).
+1599), MP, of Bryanston, who earlier had married (as his second wife) Lord Beauchamp's aunt Lady Mary Seymour (born 1552).
 Beauchamp's father the earl was strongly opposed to the marriage and sent a certain George Ludlow to discuss the position with the Rogers family.
 Ludlow reported back that Honora was "a baggage" and her father Sir Richard Rogers "a fool" and that Lord Beauchamp had originally intended to have "but a night's lodging with her".
 The earl believed that Sir Richard had encouraged the marriage and that "though outwardly he did nothing" to oppose or promote the marriage, nevertheless his daughter had "inwardly his goodwill".
 By his wife Honora he had three sons and three daughters: